PO Box 177, San Ignacio, Cayo,

 Application deadline for summer 2018 is March 15th 2018.
 We have 4 course sessions in summer.
 Section A: May 12-26.
 Section B: May 26-June 9.
 Section C: June 9-23.
 Section D: June 23-July 7.
 This course will run in Section A

-Field: hike and physical, chemical and biological sample collection at Challilo Dam
+Field: hike and introduction to data recording and field collection methods sample collection at Challilo Dam

 Laboratory: taxonomic identification of biological samples collected at Challilo Dam